Birdy-Ensemblers/Bird-Classification/README.md

 Ensemble Template: https://github.com/parkr98/Bird_Identification

 ### Comments
 Since this is a code competition that is held every time CSE 455 is scheduled, we will only post our code skeleton and general ideas to avoid blind copying.
-We strongly encourage other competitors to explore the data and train their own models, so our model weights and final submission files will not be posted in this repository.
+We strongly encourage other competitors to explore the data and train different models themselves, so our model weights and final submission files will not be posted in this repository.